 and

 Moreover, if $\mathcal{B}u\in K$ on $\R^d\backslash V$, then

 with

-where $C_3=C_3(d)$ is some constant depending only on the dimension. \end{lem} \begin{proof} The main part of the proof goes essentially like for Lemma 6 in \cite{M99} except for the obvious changes in the numerical values of some constants involved.
-The reason for this is, that the structure of the differential operator under consideration plays no role.\\ The only thing left to proof is our statement about the norm of the highest order derivative of $\tilde{u}$.
+where $C_3=C_3(d)$ is some constant depending only on the dimension. \end{lem} \begin{proof} The main part of the proof is essentially identical to the proof of Lemma 6 in \cite{M99} except for the obvious changes in the numerical values of some constants involved.
+The reason for this is that the structure of the differential operator under consideration plays no role.\\ The only thing left to prove is our statement about the norm of the highest order derivative of $\tilde{u}$.
 For that observe that $\tilde{u}=u$ on $\R^d\backslash A$, where $A$ is a union of disjoint balls as in Lemma 6 in \cite{M99} on which we applied Lemma \ref{lemm:muellerlemma5}.
 In particular,

 where $\theta:=\left(\frac{\gamma}{1+C_1M} \right)^{d+1}$.
 Thus, we estimate